 Return to the 325 F oven for another 35 minutes peeking every now and then to baste the veggies and rotate the pork belly as needed.

-After 35 minutes, remove the pork belly from the oven.
+After another 45 minutes, remove the pork belly from the oven.
 By now you should notice the apples are beginning to break down.
-Pour the apples and fennel into a 4 qt dutch oven with the braising liquid, cover and set aside in a warm place for 30 minutes.
+Pour the apples and fennel into a 4 qt dutch oven with the braising liquid, cover and set aside in a warm place for 30 – 60 minutes.

 Add the diced butternut squash to the roasting pan and place the pork belly on top of it.
 Return the pork belly to the oven and turn the oven up to its highest setting, 450 – 475 F. As Alice points out, you need this high heat to squeeze out any remaining water in the skin so it forms perfect cracklins.
 It will also roast the butternut squash without overcooking it and produce a beautifully sweet, earthy treat that will go with the apples and fennel like you won’t believe.

-At the end of 30 minutes, turn off the oven.
+At the end of another 30-60 minutes (you need to check the pork belly after 30 minutes to see if it’s crisping up like you want), turn off the oven.
 Place the dutch oven with the apples and fennel in the oven along with the roasting pan.
 This will keep the apples and fennel hot while allowing time for the pork belly to rest.

 At the end of 30 minutes, remove the pork belly from the oven.
 It will have a beautiful, deep golden brown color and the diagonal squares will have puffed up.
 Add the apples and fennel back to the pan and toss with the roasted butternut squash.